percona/k8spxc-docs/docs/update.md

 !!! warning

-    The upgrade includes various components of the cluster including PMM Client and HA Proxy, which may need additional attention.
+    The upgrade covers various components of the cluster including PMM Client and HA Proxy, which may need additional attention.

     *  It is [highly recommended](https://docs.percona.com/percona-monitoring-and-management/how-to/upgrade.html)